jefersonflamini/1602a_LCD/README.md

 # Installation
 Put the file "1602a_LCD.cs" into your project and include the namepsace `#using 1602a_LCD` into your main Program.cs

+This code uses Unosquares "Unosquare.Raspberry.IO" and "Unosquare.WiringPi", which essentially enables to use WiringPi, which is written for C++, with C#.
+Both packages can be obtained via the NuGet-Package-Manger in Visual Studio.

 # Prepare code
 Create a new instance of `LCD` by using: